graphql-java/java-dataloader/README.md

         }
 ```

-DataLoader supports this type and you can use this form to create a batch loader that returns a list of `Try` objects, some of which may have succeeded
+DataLoader supports this type, and you can use this form to create a batch loader that returns a list of `Try` objects, some of which may have succeeded,
 and some of which may have failed.
 From that data loader can infer the right behavior in terms of the `load(x)` promise.

 ```java